 When We Disclose Your Personal Information

-In line with modern business practices common to many financial institutions and to meet your specific needs we may disclose your personal information to the following organisations.
+In line with modern business practices common to many financial institutions and to meet your specific needs we will disclose your personal information to the following organisations.
 If information needs to be accessed by a third party, we attempt to limit that access to the extent necessary for the third party to provide services to us or to perform its functions.
 We will ensure to the best of our ability that those suppliers and contractors are also bound by duties of confidentiality and by the same privacy obligations as CPS itself.

 Our employees and the outsourcing companies/contractors are obliged to respect the confidentiality of any personal information held by CPS.

-- Our Execution and Settlement Agents
+- Our Execution and Settlement Agents;

-- credit reporting agencies when seeking credit reports in connection with the establishment of certain financial services and the collection of any overdue payments
+- credit reporting agencies when seeking credit reports in connection with the establishment of certain financial services and the collection of any overdue payments;

-- share registries and other organisations for trading and investment purposes
+- share registries and other organisations for trading and investment purposes;

-- any person or persons who introduces you to us
+- any person or persons who introduces you to us;

-- any person or persons to the extent necessary, in our view in order to carry out the instructions you give to us.
+- any person or persons to the extent necessary, in our view in order to carry out the instructions you give to us;

-- Your nominated financial institution to process your payment instructions
+- Your nominated financial institution to process your payment instructions;

 - temporary staff to handle workloads during peak periods;